- What to expect from a crowdfunding campaign

-How to determine the goal of a crowdfunding campaign
+- When to set the goal of a crowdfunding campaign

 L'goal of a crowdfunding campaign is to raise capital to carry out a project, whether it is company growth, development of a new product or service, credit diversification, team expansion, etc. The starting criterion for determining how much capital needs to be raised, therefore, naturally depends on the purpose for which the campaign is being launched.
-This is part of the corporate budget and will be defined at the stage of business plan: to each his own.
+This is part of the corporate budget and will be defined in the business plan stage: to each his own. business plan: to each his own.

 What to expect from a crowdfunding campaign